What Are Mosaic Hops? Mosaic In Beer

-Mosaic hops aren’t naturally occurring – they were bred from a combination of Simcoe and Nugget hops.
+Mosaic hops are a hop variety with a complex, juicy flavor that is often used in IPAs.
+These hops aren’t naturally occurring – they were bred from a combination of Simcoe and Nugget hops.
 This makes them sort of like ligers; they aren’t normal, but damn are they cool.

-But in this masterpiece, we don’t use colors…we use flavors.
+But in this masterpiece, we don’t use colors…we use flavors and aromas.

 What Do Mosaic Hops Taste Like?

-Mosaic hops are super fruity in flavor.
+Mosaic hops are super fruity in flavor, with plenty of citrus, floral, and tropical notes.
 You know how IPAs can taste incredibly bitter, especially when they start reaching around 6-7% ABV?
 Ya, these hops aren’t going to do that to your brew (unless the brewer mixes in other hops).

-Lots of brewers utilize Mosaic for single-hopped beers.
+A lot of brewers utilize Mosaic for single-hopped beers.
 You can easily find these on menus because they’re often called something like “Mosaic IPA” or “Mosaic Pale.”
-At least, I assume brewers that name their beers “Mosaic” anything are using Mosaic hops.
+At least, I assume brewers who name their beers “Mosaic” anything are using Mosaic hops.
 That, or they’re just fans of the art medium.

 Why Are Mosaic Hops Popular?

-Over the past decade or so, the West Coast has just about burnt out the West Coast style IPA.
-So, instead of trying to get hoppier and hoppier, brewers just decided to try a different style of hops.
+A lot of people are burnt out on the West Coast style IPA.
+So, instead of trying to get hoppier and hoppier, brewers just decided to try a different style of hops, leading to juicier IPAs.

 So, next time you’re at a local brewery, try picking a beer that uses Mosaic hops and see if you can pull out what that flavor is.
 It helps if you put it side-by-side with a non-Mosaic IPA.
 You’ll see what all the rage is about!